-Future Voices CEO, Jennifer Hippisley, was invited to be part of the Australian Leadership Project (www.australianleadership.com) which celebrates, understands and improves Australian leadership, led by Victor Perton.
+Future Voices former CEO, Jennifer Hippisley, was invited to be part of the Australian Leadership Project (www.australianleadership.com) which celebrates, understands and improves Australian leadership, led by Victor Perton.

 “Good Australian leadership is complex, visionary, multifaceted, diverse, entrepreneurial, far reaching and brave.